-We issued convertible promissory notes that each contained a conversion feature meeting the accounting definition of a derivative instrument as the feature was not clearly and closely related to the economic characteristics and risks of the convertible promissory notes.
-This is because the conversion feature provided for (i) conversion of the notes at a discount to the price obtained by the company for shares sold in a "Qualified Financing" (as defined) that would trigger the required conversion of the notes as well as (ii) a "cap" on the conversion price notwithstanding the discount.
-We classified this feature of the notes as derivative liabilities, which were initially recorded at their fair value upon issuance of the convertible promissory notes and are subsequently remeasured to fair value at each reporting date, with changes in fair value recognized in our statement of operations.
+"cap" on the conversion price notwithstanding the discount.
+We classified this feature of the notes as derivative liabilities, which were initially recorded at their fair value upon issuance of the convertible promissory notes and were subsequently remeasured to fair value at each reporting date, with changes in fair value recognized in our statement of operations.